United Kingdom Crown Jewels: London, Wales and Scotland

-Between the adrenaline-pumping adventure component in Wales, the fun university atmosphere in Cardiff, a stop at Hadrian’s Wall, the chance to see the best London has to offer and finishing off the trip in gorgeous Edinburgh, this is one trip you won’t want to miss.
+Between the adrenaline-pumping adventure component in Wales, a stop at Hadrian’s Wall, the chance to see the best London has to offer and finishing off the trip in gorgeous Edinburgh, this is one trip you won’t want to miss.

 What is included?

 Ground transportation, accommodations, all breakfasts and dinners, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.